Below are some of the more commonly asked questions about the Paediatric Chronic Pain Program at Children's Hospital

 Please bring all your current medications in their original containers.
 Please also wear loose, comfortable clothing for the physical examination portion of clinic.

-What should I do if my child is in crisis or is having severe acute pain?
+What should I do if I am in crisis or having severe acute pain?

-If your child is having a crisis (whether pain or otherwise), then you should either see your family doctor or go to the emergency room.
+If you are having a crisis (whether pain or otherwise), you should either see your family doctor or go to the emergency room.
 Unfortunately, our program is not able to help with urgent crisis situations.